 A Bill to require the Secretary of State to seek licences for off-patent drugs in new indications; to require the National Institute for Health and Care Excellence to conduct technology appraisals for off-patent drugs in new indications; and for connected purposes.

-The Off-patent Drugs Bill would require the Secretary of State to seek licences for off-patent medicines when they are considered for new uses, and would also require NICE to carry out technology appraisals for these off-patent drugs in their new indications.
-The aim is to help patients access repurposed, affordable medicines while ensuring safety and good value for money for the NHS.
+The Off-patent Drugs Bill would require the Secretary of State to seek licences to use off-patent medicines for new medical indications.
+It would also require NICE to carry out technology appraisals for these drugs in their new indications.
+The aim is to widen access to affordable, existing medicines by enabling additional uses within the NHS.

 Generated 21 February 2026